 - Lay out your design - I recommend taking the time to lay out the blocks in the design pattern before you build the planter.
 It's heavy work, but it's worth it to make sure you like it.
 Don't fill any of the blocks with dirt yet though.

-- Lay the first row of blocks - The bottom of the planter must be completely level, so be certain to use a level as you lay the block.
+- Lay the first row of blocks - The bottom of the planter must be completely level, so be certain to use a leveling tool as you lay the block.
 Use a tamper tool to flatten the ground, then tamp down some paver base over the top of it to create a solid foundation for the bottom row.

 - Add extra support under the corners (optional) - If your concrete block planter is square, you won't have to worry about this step.
 But if you build a curved one, then you'll need to add support under the corners so those blocks will hold soil.
 Lay a piece of wire fencing or chicken wire across the gap for support.
-Cover the wire with landscaping fabric, and place the block on top.
+Cover the wire with landscaping fabric, and place the next block on top.

 - Add your plants - You can fill your planter with succulents, annuals, or even veggies - whatever type of plants you want.